PCMon/EvenBetterGunMacro/README.md

 EBGM features three main modules currently:
 1. The main Gun Store Macro, for getting your loadouts in a snap.
-2. The Vehicle Spawning Macro, for summoning any vehicle you so choose with any save slot.
+2. The Vehicle Spawning Macro, for summoning any vehicle you so choose optionally with any save slot.
 3. The Missile Auto-Buy Macro, so you're never hit with that annoying pop-up when you go to take a shot.

 EBGM works on all server types and supports 60 fps by default, with an option to allow even lower framerates (like 20fps)!